jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 **Achievements**

+- Developed Payment Redesigned flow
 - Developed Apple pay In-App provisioning
+- Uplifed Cards view in the app
+- Rewrite SSL Pinning module
-- Developed Payment Redesigned flow.
+- Developed UniversalLink Mapping feature
-- Improve code quality of the project
-- Make API calls more efficient
+- Developed scripts and Swift Command line tools to releaf developers from complex daily tasks
+- Fixed several bugs that could no longer be reproduced locally but existed for a long time in the crash log and had a huge impact
+- Lead and pushed to the drop off multiple iOS version as minimum suppoert
+- Driven updates of third-party libs such as AlamoreFire, Splunk and AppDynamics
-- Provided multiple iOS Guild speeches
+- Keep providing iOS Guild speeches to spread what I learnt
+- Fix many UITest flaky cases to improve CI checks

-###Nov 2018 - Jul 2019 &nbsp;&nbsp;Senior iOS Developer, Woolworths, BWS
+###Nov 2018 - Jul 2019: Senior iOS Developer, Woolworths, BWS
 **Project:**
-&nbsp;&nbsp;&nbsp;&nbsp;**BWS app**  (Internal releasd)
+**BWS app**  (Internal releasd)

 BWS app is going to help customer purchase drinks any time, anywhere.
 The major features are shopping and browsing products, nearest BWS store finder, order delivery.
 It is a drinks store in the customer's pocket.